ecrl/ecabc/README.md

 contain its own set of functions that apply to an real bee colony.
 ABC.py will utilize the bees and create a colony, which will contain various different lists of the three bee types and simulate a real bee colony.

+Positions = values for the 6 hyper-parameters of ECNET

 Employer bees - Generate fitness scores of 'nectar' at its current position.
 Scout bees - Find new locations for 'nectar' source at random.
+Onlooker bees - Generate new position for employer bees by getting a position between bee A and a random bee b for all employers in the colony